 Rituals want to help you transform everyday routines into more meaningful moments.
 With products that inspire you to slow down and find happiness the smallest of things, we’re spreading this important message around the globe.
-Meet Dagmar Brusse, our creative director, who shares why this philosophy is so important, how she finds her inspiration, and of course, her personal daily rituals.
+She shares what makes this new collection so special, the inspiration behind it, and of course, her personal routines.

 Rituals Cosmetics stands for slowing down.
 Can you tell us how this message came about and the inspiration behind it?